bocadilloproject/bocadillo/docs/getting-started/README.md

 ### Responder

-Kenneth Reitz presents [Responder] as "a mix between Flask/Falcon, but with ease of developer sanity kept in mind.
+Kenneth Reitz says, "[Responder] is a mix between Flask/Falcon, but with ease of developer sanity kept in mind.
 Expect the Requests experience, but for building services" ([Oct.
 2018](https://twitter.com/kennethreitz/status/1050723571004309505)).

-As a result, it borrows a lot of ideas from Flask and Falcon — and so does Bocadillo.

-Responder is also one of the very few Python web frameworks that supports async/await while providing a familiar API.
-Like Bocadillo, Responder is powered by the [Starlette] ASGI toolkit.
-It also has some original features such as built-in GraphQL support.
+Like Bocadillo, Responder borrows a lot of ideas from Flask and Falcon.
+It is also powered by the [Starlette] ASGI toolkit.

-The key differences between Responder and Bocadillo are that a) Responder is solely targeted at web services (APIs), b) it does not provide support for WebSockets while Bocadillo does, and c) its design is intentionally kept minimalistic, while Bocadillo takes a more progressive approach.

-### Tornado

-> TODO
+That said, some key differences between Responder and Bocadillo are:

+- Responder's scope is smaller: it targets at web services (i.e. REST APIs) only.
+- Its design is centered around the `API` class, while Bocadillo takes a more modular approach.
+- Responder does not support middleware (but it has built-in GraphQL support).
+- Bocadillo's documentation is, in our opinion, more thorough.
+- It doesn't have a [CLI][queso].

 ## Features